walmav/spire-katacoda/spire_basics/step3.md

 -selector unix:uid:1001`{{execute}}
 You will see the output from the command first showing the newly created SPIFFE ID and its parent ID, followed by log messages from the SPIRE Server that show the registration occurring.

-SPIRE can authenticate this workload by reading the UID from the workload's SPIFFE ID and comparing it to the registered UID value.
+SPIRE verifies the authenticity of the workload by introspecting the kernel for the workload's UID and comparing it with the registered UID value.

 To simulate the workload API interaction and retrieve the workload SVID bundle that a workload would obtain, run the following api option using the SPIRE Agent binary:
 `su -c "/opt/spire-0.9.1/bin/spire-agent api fetch x509 " workload`{{execute}}